rincewound/MutaGen/README.md

 Scenario --- Interpreted by ---> Frontend --- Invokes ---> Runtime --- Invokes ---> Backend
 [<--------------Lua-------------------------------------->][<-- C# --------------->][Any .Net, user code]

+##Implementing a new backend
+A backend is basically any .Net Class, that implements ITestharness and is publicly visible.
+The backend is made available to the frontend by the runtime.

+So, what is a backend?
+A backend is a bit of code, that is used to drive the SUT/DUT.
+If we were to test a webservice, that exposes the method "TestMethod", the backend should provide means for the testcase to call this method.

 ##Current state
 As of now, I don't have a working version yet.
 Expect the first bits of code within Jan '17 and - hopefully - something buildable a couple of weeks later.